sibilsubramanian/js-concepts/README.md

 const rectangle = new Rectangle(4, 5);
 ```

-lasses in JS are built on prototypes but also have some syntax and semantics that are unique to classes.
+Classes in JS are built on prototypes but also have some syntax and semantics that are unique to classes.

 ```javascript
 function Rectangle(height, width) {